hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 For any lurkers comparing these results to massive cloud DBs and such, bear in mind that this is all done with brute force here.
 No indexes, no prebuilt queries, etc. What this means is that it is completely unencumbered and dynamic.
 Effectively real-time for this type and amount of data.

 [21:09:22](#N6atK4kyNwnbcb7iIbP3yrrxrRyHCK4TDxK1nRaaO7Y) <GiuseppeChillemi (GiuseppeChillemi)>:
 @greggirwin Do you know Humble Bundle?
 I am a strong donator.
 Well, it hangs for minutes trying to display my purchases.
-The support has sent me an excuse email after my complain: "It's a know problem for lists over 1000 items". Ì†æÌ¥¶Ì†ºÌøª‚Äç‚ôÇÔ∏è
+The support has sent me an excuse email after my complain: "It's a know problem for lists over 1000 items". ü§¶üèª‚Äç‚ôÇÔ∏è

 [21:10:40](#l2xMIGtk7os_xbnLwt_GDaze69B1-DdPbNkS6PzgURE) <GiuseppeChillemi (GiuseppeChillemi)>:
 Go Red Go!
 I am strongly waiting for it to use it in the modern world and let everyone see how it is powerful!